Mexico City Metrobús Line 3: Pueblo Santa Cruz Atoyac–Indios Verdes route

-The route runs from Pueblo Santa Cruz Atoyac to Mina normally.
-As soon as it reaches Avenida Mosqueta (Eje 1 Norte), the route detours towards Avenida de los Insurgentes.
-Starting at Buenavista, the route shares the same stations Line 1 uses.
+The route runs from Pueblo Santa Cruz Atoyac to Tlatelolco normally.
+As soon as it reaches Avenida Manuel González (Eje 2 Norte), the route detours towards Avenida de los Insurgentes.
+Starting at San Simón, the route shares the same stations Line 1 uses.

+The branch was originally a temporary auxiliary line created to reduce the impact of the Mexico City Metro PCCI fire had on Mexico City Metro Line 3 in January 2021, then it was left permanently.
+Until 4 August 2023, it detoured at Avenida Mosqueta (Eje 1 Norte) and it serviced Buenavista and Manuel González stations.